philippe75004/SIEM1/README.md

 *Thanks to the Eval command we are able to see quickly the bandwith throuput used:*

 ![eval1](/Screenshots/Splunk-Homeworks-4.PNG "eval1")

+*We can save the same search as a dashboard in order to make it clearly visible for other team to see the result, see below Dashboard:*

 ![eval2](/Screenshots/Splunk-Homeworks-5.PNG "eval2")

 3. Create a report using the Splunk's `table` command to display the following fields in a statistics report: